UNITED'S ENERGY PLAYBOOK

 Speak to your energy provider about having a smart meter fitted.
 Most are simple to use and can help reduce energy consumption, as it is much easier to see how and where energy is being used in the home, on a daily basis.

 Did you know?
-That would save enough energy to power nearly 9 million loads of washing!
+That could save enough energy per year to power nearly 600,000 loads of washing!*

 Image